-Title: Assistant Professor and EPI investigator
+Title: Associate Professor of Microbiology and EPI investigator

 College/Institute: Institute of Food and Agricultural Sciences, IFAS

 Research interests: Molecular Microbiology, Bacterial Pathogenesis, Food Safety

 Curriculum vitae: PDF

 In March of 2011, Dr. Kwang Cheol Jeong joined the faculty of the University of Florida as an assistant professor with a joint appointment in the department of animal sciences and the Emerging Pathogens Institute.